Professional insights:

 Police lieutenants are usually in charge of the day-to-day activities of units within a police department.
 Their jobs are largely supervisory or administrative.
 They usually work in offices but may also direct activities at crime scenes or contribute to criminal investigations.

-Lieutenant Responsibilities
+Lieutenant responsibilities

 Captain